Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \subsubsection{Employed with \textit{np} firm}

-\Cref{eqn:worker1} describes an employed worker of race $R$ with productivity $s$ and asset holdings $a$, working in a $np$ firm.
+\Cref{eqn:worker1} describes an employed worker of race $R$ with productivity $s$ and asset holdings $a$, working in an $np$ firm.
 The worker chooses consumption $c$ and future savings $a'$ to maximize their discounted lifetime utility.
-Their income constitutes of period wage $\omega_{np}$ net of payroll tax $\tau$, current savings $(1+r)a$, and dividends $d$.
-The expectation of the worker's future value is taken over the idiosyncratic productivity shock $s$ and the race-specific probability of extreme wealth shock $\epsilon_R$.
+Their income consists of period wage, $\omega_{np}$, net of payroll tax $\tau$, current savings $(1+r)a$, and dividends $d$.
+The expectation of the worker's future value is taken over the idiosyncratic productivity shock $s$ and the race-specific probability of the extreme wealth shock $\epsilon_R$.

-The future value of an employed worker for each $s'$ and after realizing $\epsilon_{R}$ can expand to \Cref{eqn:worker1.2}.
-If the worker receives a job destruction shock, specific to $np$ firms, one becomes unemployed with probability $\lambda_{np}$.
-Otherwise, one may stay employed with probability $1 - \lambda_{np}$.
-If unemployed, the worker can receive unemployment benefits and realize a value of $U^I_{np}$.
+The worker receives a job destruction shock specific to $np$ firms and becomes unemployed with probability $\lambda_{np}$.
+Otherwise, they continue to remain employed with probability $1 - \lambda_{np}$.
+If unemployed, the worker receives unemployment benefits and realizes a value of $U^I_{np}$.
+Thus, the future value of an employed worker conditional on the realization of wealth shock is given by \Cref{eqn:worker1.2}.